Wet weather sewage overflows

 Inflow Mitigation Program

-The City is undertaking an Inflow Mitigation Program, aimed at improving the level of compliance of private sewerage plumbing, reducing excessive stormwater inflow, and mitigating wet weather sewage overflows.
+The City’s Inflow Mitigation Program, was aimed at improving the level of compliance of private sewerage plumbing, reducing excessive stormwater inflow, and mitigating wet weather sewage overflows.
+It ran from 2020 to 2023.

-Approximately 4500 properties were inspected in the program across Helensvale, Nerang, Elanora, Currumbin Waters, Mudgeeraba, Southport, Hope Island, Coomera, Benowa, Worongary, Oxenford and Robina.
+Approximately 4500 properties were inspected across Helensvale, Nerang, Elanora, Currumbin Waters, Mudgeeraba, Southport, Hope Island, Coomera, Benowa, Worongary, Oxenford and Robina.
 The results found that 16% of properties have issues with stormwater entering the City’s sewerage network.

-Some defects found are already remediated and we are contacting property owners to have the remaining issues rectified.
+In collaboration with property owners, we have seen 65% of issues resolved.
 Following this voluntary compliance phase, the City may implement an enforcement phase to achieve the highest possible level of compliance.

 It is essential as a property owner you understand your responsibility to prevent sewage overflows.